loeMa/dataTables/README.md

 # Datable with ReactJS

 Datable is a ReactJS library to create a custom and sortable data table.
 This is the V1 of this project.
+Not the npmjs version

 ![Image](./public/datable.png)